themineraria/Quake3Keygen/README.md

 Moreover, as the game is now vintage, these keygens shouldn't harm any sales, or id Software themselves (as they provided the source code of it).

-## Try it for yourselves !
+## Try it yourselves !

-Execute one of our brewed keygen and see for yourself when asked !
+Execute one (or more) of our brewed keygen in the language you're most confortable with, and see for yourself when the key is asked !

 ![Alt text](/cd_key_input.png?raw=true "Enter your key")